WyriHaximus/php-list-classes-in-directory/README.md

 // $classes now contains a list of full qualified class names from __DIR__
 $classes = listClassesInDirectory(__DIR__);

-// you can also get q list of classes from multiple directories
+// you can also get a list of classes from multiple directories
 // $classes now contains a list of full qualified class names from 'src/' and 'tests/'
 $classes = listClassesInDirectories(
     __DIR__ . '/src',